breakingflower/slicer_profiles/README.md

 - Extruder (12V): Micro Swiss All Metal with EPCOS 100K B57560G104F
 - Heated bed (220V): Keenovo 750W with NTC 100K MGB18-104F39050L32

+## Installing profiles

+Copy the contents of this repo in your appdata folder for your slicer, e.g. `%APPDATA%\Roaming\SuperSlicer`.

 ## Printing Profiles

 I use the same settings on both my CR10 and CR10s.